The lure of a big return on capital investments has always thrown investors into the lap of share markets.

 6. Avoid Borrowing Money to Invest

-Leverage simply means the use of a loan to carry out your stock market strategy.
-In a margin account, banks and brokerage firms can lend you money to buy stocks, more often 50% of the purchase value.
+In a margin account, banks and brokerage firms can lend you money to invest stocks, more often 50% of the purchase value.
+Avoid this kind of leverage to invest.

-It sounds great when the stock moves up, but think about the other side.
+It sounds great when the stock moves upward but think about the other scenario.

 7. Avoid Herd Mentality